22academia/module_0/TASKS.md

 ###                     [  TESTING  ]

-Each directory has their own test script named " test.sh ".
-You can test each task individually as you progress, or alternatively run the command:

 The module_* directory contains a test script named test_all.sh.
 You can run the following command to test all your tasks at once.